How to Get Nail Polish Out of Carpet: 7 Easy Methods

 Step 1: Test the Remover

-Test the non-acetone remover or rubbing alcohol on a hidden area of your carpet to check for colorfastness.
+Before applying, test the non-acetone remover or rubbing alcohol on an inconspicuous area of your carpet to ensure it won’t cause discoloration.

 Step 2: Apply Gently